• Disclosure

 Wine Cellar Plans

-First thing I plan to do is remove everything from the room and start demo-ing the shelves.
+The first thing I plan to do is remove everything from the room and start demo-ing the shelves.
 The center part I will leave alone.

 Once the demo is done we will rebuild the shelves to function for our things.
 I have a cabinet above my fridge that has glassware that I would love to put down here.